Clickable arrow icon In this article

 Advantages of Investing in SIP than Lumpsum

-Since SIP gets you more number of units when the market is down, they lower the average cost of investing.
+Since SIP gets you more units when the market is down, it lowers the average cost of investing.
 This brings higher returns in the long term.
-Therefore, SIP investments are least affected due to rupee cost averaging.
-Moreover, one need not worry about the market volatility while investing through SIP in mutual funds.
+Therefore, SIP investments are least affected by the rupee cost averaging.
+Moreover, one need not worry about market volatility while investing through SIP in mutual funds.

-You can stop, pause, change the amount and withdraw any amount from a SIP.
-One can choose an amount as small as INR 500 to invest in MFs.
+You can stop, pause, change the amount, and withdraw any amount from an SIP.
+You can choose to invest in MFs with an amount as small as INR 500.

 Who Should Consider to Invest through a SIP?